Tourism Labour Trends Dashboard

 Monthly Employment (Graph 1) and Change in Employment from 2019 (Graph 2) by industry group

 The tourism sector is facing an uneven employment recovery.
 The loss of business travel and international travel has greatly impacted urban centers and major international attractions, which cater to those tourists.
 Hyperlocal and domestic travel is expected to return much faster.
-Businesses and regions that can allow domestic travellers to engage in safe activities with minimal restrictions will recover earlier, and in turn need employees sooner.
+Businesses and regions that can allow domestic travelers to engage in safe activities with minimal restrictions will recover earlier, and in turn, need employees sooner.
 The following chart shows tourism employment by geographic region.
 Data at this level should be used with caution as it can show high volatility in any given month.
-That said, the trends do indicate that tourism employment in rural regions, particularly ones close to major urban centres, has recovered to a greater degree than tourism employment in urban areas, nearby bedroom communities, and remote rural regions.
+That said, the trends do indicate that tourism employment in rural regions, particularly ones close to major urban centers, has recovered to a greater degree than tourism employment in urban areas, nearby bedroom communities, and remote rural regions.

 Graph one shows the total number of workers employed in each region by month.
-Graph two shows percentage decline in tourism employment compared to the same month in 2019.
+Graph two shows the percentage decline in tourism employment compared to the same month in 2019.

 Monthly Employment (Graph 1) and Change in Employment from 2019 (Graph 2) by geographic area

 Another key indicator of the health of the tourism sector is the total number of hours worked by employed tourism workers.
 Due to Unemployment in Alberta has declined in recent months.
 In the fourteen months prior to the pandemic, the number of unemployed Albertans averaged 173,300 individuals per month.
 In the first four months of 2022, there were close to 168,800 Albertans looking for work on average.

 Alberta’s Tourism Sector – Total Hours Worked by Employees